Wavelet-Harmonic Integration Methods: Timing Information

 \section{Timing Information}

 From \eqref{vectorsarethenewblack}, and the argument that matrix multiplication is easier than multidimensional numerical integration, it is clear that the wavelet-harmonic integration method should reduce the computation time by orders of magnitude for a direct detection analysis.
 In this appendix, I provide some specific results for the evaluation times of each part of the vector space calculation.
 While substantial effort was made to simplify the analytic parts of the calculation (e.g.~deriving the gaussian basis $\mathcal G_{n \ell}$ method of Appendix~\ref{sec:gaussian}), very little effort was made to optimize the numeric implementation.
-Nothing was parallelized, even though the vector space calculation is massively parallelizable; the Python implementation \texttt{vsdm} uses relatively slow methods for combining vectors and arrays; and the method for evaluating spherical harmonics fails to take advantage of the iterative relations of the modified Legendre polynomials, so that the evaluation of $Y_{\ell_\text{max} , m}$ could in principle be used to find all $Y_{\ell < \ell_\text{max}, m}$ essentially for free.
+Nothing was parallelized, even though the vector space calculation is massively parallelizable; the Python implementation \texttt{vsdm} uses relatively slow methods for combining vectors and arrays; and the method for evaluating spherical harmonics fails to take advantage of the iterative relations of the modified Legendre polynomials.
 For these reasons (and perhaps others I have overlooked), it is likely that a couple more orders of magnitude of improvement could be coaxed out of the numeric implementation.
-The evaluation times listed in this section come from running \texttt{vsdm} in a Jupyter notebook on a personal computer.